teacher education

 • An elementary, middle or high school teacher.

-• A school counselor (after additional preparation in counselor education).
+• A school counselor after additional preparation — see our counselor education programs for details.

-• An educator or outreach coordinator for a company, community or nonprofit.
+• An informal educator or outreach coordinator for a company, community or nonprofit.

-• A bilingual education teacher working with students whose native language is not English.
+• A bilingual or dual-language education teacher working with students whose native language is not English.

-• A director of an outdoor school, museum or summer camp.
+• A director of an outdoor school, museum, zoo, aquarium or summer camp.

 • A university or school administrator.

 Prospective teachers learn a lot by getting out and teaching.
-Oregon State’s teacher education programs give you hands-on experience by putting you in public school classrooms where you will work with students under the guidance of professional teachers.
+Oregon State’s teacher education programs give you 700+ hours of hands-on experience by putting you in public school classrooms where you will work with students under the guidance of professional teachers

 Your First Year

 For teachers and other education professionals, it’s vital to have a broad and comprehensive base of knowledge.
-During your first year, you’ll complete education coursework and classroom experience, along with beginning courses in your area of interest.
-You’ll also develop critical thinking, communication and problem-solving skills through classes from Oregon State’s Baccalaureate Core — the physical and biological sciences, arts and humanities, mathematics, writing, fitness, cultural diversity and first-year orientation.
+During your first year at Oregon State, you’ll complete foundational education coursework, along with beginning courses in your area of interest.
+You’ll also develop critical thinking, communication and problem-solving skills through classes from Oregon State’s Core Education, which includes the physical and biological sciences, arts and humanities, mathematics, writing, cultural diversity and first-year orientation.

 There are many paths to becoming a teacher.
 We’ll help you find yours.

-Good teachers know how to learn.
+Good teachers know how to listen, learn, and lead.
 Some ideas to get started:

 4. Stay curious — about everything.
-Teachers may be called upon to teach many subjects, including reading, math, languages, science and art.
-Middle and high school teachers usually teach only one or two subjects, but you should participate in activities that build your knowledge about the subjects you are most passionate about.
+Teachers may be called upon to teach reading, math, languages, science and art.
+Middle and high school teachers usually teach only one or two subjects, but you should participate in activities that build your knowledge about the subjects that interest you most.

-5. Talk with your favorite teachers.
+5. Learn from your favorite teachers.
 Find out what they like about their job, what challenges they face and what advice they can offer to help you prepare for your career.

 • Biology